Sam-Varghese/Notes/Web-Devlopment/CSS3/CSS_Notes.md

 <hr>

-## Inline Elements
+# Inline Elements

 <hr>

 - An inline element does not start on a new line.

-- An inline element only takes up as much width as necessary.
+- An inline element only takes up as much width as necessary. ( height and width can't be set manually)

 - This is a `<span>` element inside a paragraph.